Why “White Cedar”?

 The Atlantic white cedar (Chamaecyparis thyoides) is a tree with strong local significance.
 Native to the Atlantic coast, this long-lived species is a key food source for deer, songbirds, and the threatened Hessel’s hairstreak butterfly.
 Its wood is of great value, straight-growing and rot-resistant, preferred by the region’s Native Americans for their wetus and longhouses, and for building canoes.
 It was one of the first exports from the colonies.
 Coastal development has made white cedars more rare, though they can be found in several kettle holes and wetlands in Orleans.
 The big old ones have a venerable dignity.

-Make Your Generosity Evergreen
+Make Your Generosity Everlasting

 OCT's White Cedar Society recognizes those who have included OCT in their estate plans.
 These bequests are deeply meaningful and have been immensely important throughout the Trust's history.
 Such gifts signify confidence and a sense of shared mission.
 They ensure that OCT can preserve more land, restore and maintain our properties and trails, and fund our educational programs into the future.